-During the transition process, the incumbent contractor and successor contractor shall perform a joint inventory and serviceability inspections of all Contractor Managed Inventory, and any Contractor Acquired Property (CAP) that will be provided to the Government to become GFP.
+During the transition process, the incumbent contractor and successor contractor shall perform a joint inventory and serviceability inspections of all Government Property (inclusive of CMI, GFP, GFE, and GFI)), and, as applicable, any Contractor Acquired Property (CAP) that will be provided to the Government to become Government Property.
 A joint inventory at each site/system will be signed by the incumbent contractor and successor contractor and witnessed and signed by a Government representative designated in writing by the COR.
 In addition, each party will sign a certification to the Government indicating the inventory is true and accurate as of the date thereof.
-The inventory will be documented IAW the Government Property Inventory Report (CDRL D002) and the Phase-Out Transition Plan (CDRL B004).
+The inventory will be documented IAW the Government Property Inventory Report (CDRL D002) as part of the Phase-Out Transition actions.